How to Start a Winery: A Brief Guide on Opening a Winery

 4. Design the winery and retail space

 This can come in many shapes and sizes.
 And again, it doesn’t have to look like a scene from Sideways.
 Put thought into the layout of the space and how many people it could host.
-There are plenty of ways to get creative with some of your retail strategies.
+There are plenty of ways to get creative with some of your retail marketing strategies.

 5. Set up a wine club

 Wine clubs are an easy way to get people in your doors and promote your product.
-Most people like to look for guiltless excuses to drink wine and a local club is a perfect one.
+Most people like to look for guiltless excuses to drink wine, and a local club is a perfect one.
 It’s a good way to integrate yourself with the community as well.
-Check out this guide to wine tasting club supplies.
+Check out this guide to wine-tasting club supplies.

 6. Just a winery?